ishweensehmbhi/full-stack-open/part0/zerofour.md

     server-->>browser: [{ "content": "my newest note", "HTML is easy", "date": "2023-1-1" }, ... ]
     deactivate server

-    Note right of browser: the browser executes the JS function after the GET that renders the notes on our web page, now updated with our latest note
+    Note right of browser: The browser executes the JS function after the GET that renders the notes on our web page, now updated with our latest note
 ```